rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Example:
 >Date of publication: <CITE>[1864]</CITE>
 >Note on publication statement: <CITE>Publication date from LC Civil War maps (2nd ed.)</CITE>
->(*Comment:* A separate note is used to provide a full citation for the reference to the published description.
+>(*Comment*: A separate note is used to provide a full citation for the reference to the published description.

 ## 4.205.6 Conjectural date of publication